hackjutsu/Fire_Sticker/README.md

 **Key Features**
 ######• Stay Organized
-Organize your notes in different groups and keep track of your ideas.
 ######• BookMark and Stamp
-Mark you special notes the way you like!
 ######• Quick Shuffle
-An quick overview of notes in a group.
 ######• Share With Friends
-Share your great ideas through Facebook, Google+, Twitter, Dropbox, Evernote, Email and many others!
 ######• Themed by Material Design

 **Acknowledgement**